Doctors Note Logo

 Imaging (CT or MRI) may be used to rule out bleeding or structural injury but often appears normal in a concussion.

-If you're experiencing symptoms after a head injury and want to assess whether they align with a concussion, Ubie's free AI-powered Concussion Symptom Checker can help you identify and organize what you're feeling in just a few minutes before speaking with a healthcare provider.
+If you're experiencing symptoms after a head injury and want guidance on what to do next, you can use a free AI symptom checker to help identify and organize what you're feeling in just a few minutes before speaking with a healthcare provider.

 However, an online tool is not a replacement for a medical evaluation.